 Reusable pads have broadly the same absorption capability as disposable pads.
-So, if you go through 3 – 4 pads a day then you’ll need a minimum of 12 assuming that you’re washing pads every other day.
+If you go through 3 – 4 pads a day, you’ll need a minimum of 12, assuming that you’re washing pads every other day.

 It’s always best to have too many pads rather than too few!